 I really, really love living in North Carolina, and am very glad I came (a year ago as of September 1).

 And some of that love has to do with the weather.

 See that snowman at the top of this post?
-It was not 90 degrees when I took that shot, but that was here in Durham, too, where once or twice every winter it gets cold enough to leave the city in a lovely blanket of snow.
+It was not 90 degrees when I took that shot, but that was here in Durham, too, where once or twice every winter it gets cold enough to leave the city in a lovely blanket of white.